my-devices/meta-reflector-aws/README.md

 #### Creating the Database Schema

-Setting up the database schema is actually a bit tricky as the Remote Manager Server docker image expects that the database schema has been created prior to starting it.
+Setting up the database schema is actually a bit tricky as the macchina.io REMOTE Server docker image expects that the database schema has been created prior to starting it.

-For setting up the database schema, we'll use the EC2 Linux instance created in the first step to launch the `mysql` client to create the database schema and all tables required for the Remote Manager.
+For setting up the database schema, we'll use the EC2 Linux instance created in the first step to launch the `mysql` client to create the database schema and all tables required for the macchina.io REMOTE server.

 > Note: you can also connect to the MariaDB database via a VPN (if configured), or by giving the MariaDB instance public accessibility.